Sueraaa/project1-group5/README.md

    Following box plot describes the distribution of tobacco use for selected categories,

    * E-cigarette use: The median is the lowest of the three types of tobacco, and the IQR is also the smallest.
 This means that e-cigarette use is less common than other types of tobacco use, and there is less variation in e-cigarette use among adults.
    * Any tobacco use:  The median is the highest of the three types of tobacco.
 The IQR is also larger than e-cigarette use, but smaller than cigarette use.
-This indicates that any other tobacco use is more common than e-cigarette use, but less common than cigarette use and there is more variation in any tobacco use than e-cigarette use.
+This indicates that any other tobacco use is more common than e-cigarette use, but less common than cigarette use and there is more variation in any tobacco use than e-cigarette usage.

    ![Box_Plot](Project_1/Output_Files/Distribution%20of%20Tobacco%20Use%20for%20Selected%20Types%20of%20Tobacco%20in%20US.png)